ronshnapp/MyPTV/Readme.md

 3) Did you spot a bug?
 Would like to raise an issue?
 Please open an issue in our Github repositories' issues section - https://github.com/ronshnapp/MyPTV/issue.

 In any case, if you feel the need - please feel free to send Ron an email directly (ronshnapp@gmail.com)!

+## How to cite

+If you found MyPTV useful for your scientific work, you may cite us as:

+Shnapp, R., (2022).
+MyPTV: A Python Package for 3D Particle Tracking.
+Journal of Open Source Software, 7(75), 4398, https://doi.org/10.21105/joss.04398

+See our paper on JOSS: https://joss.theoj.org/papers/10.21105/joss.04398#

 ## References